rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Now is time to evolve and bring this mantra a little further.

 To go further, we have to reach our joints, ligaments and our deep tissue.

-Just to clarify, we use our joints and ligaments while exercising.
+Just to clarify, we use our joints, ligaments and tendons while exercising.

-The question here is, how much are we using them ?
+The question here is, how far are we using them ?

 Evolution kept joints and ligaments's motion between a certain security range.
 The reason for that is probably survival.
 Having a joint or ligament problem could have a devastating impact in our movement.
 We would be a much easier pray.